 Greenhouse Carbon Tax Relief Grant

-The Greenhouse Carbon Tax Relief Grant Program accepted applications for 2018 until Friday March 30, 2018.
+The Greenhouse Carbon Tax Relief Grant Program is acceptin

-Fuel burnt for other purposes, such as heating residential, office or non-eligible production area, vehicles, forklifts or to produce electricity in a CHP engine, is ineligible.
+Fuel burnt for other purposes, such as heating residential, office, packing or processing area, or non-eligible crop production area, vehicles, forklifts or to produce electricity in a CHP engine - is ineligible.

-- is using natural gas or propane in the operation of their Eligible Production Area for heating or the production of CO2 for crop fertilization, or both
+- is using natural gas or propane in the operation of their Eligible Production Area for heating or the production of CO2 for Eligible Crop fertilization, or both

-- has a minimum of 455 square metres (5,000 square feet) of Eligible Production Area
+- has a minimum of 455 square meters (5,000 square feet) of Eligible Production Area

 - is using at least 75% of their total Eligible Production Area for the production of Eligible Crops